 Red Gate Farm (Sammamish)

-For a horse-loving camper who doesn’t want to attend an overnight camp, this is the camp for them.
-Each camper is assigned a horse, along with a partner, to learn horse care, grooming and even horse psychology.
+This is the camp for a horse-loving camper who doesn’t want to attend an overnight camp.
+Each camper partners with another to care for their assigned horse and learn horse care, grooming and even horse psychology.
 They also get daily riding lessons, as well as time for arts, crafts and horsey games.
 The week ends with a demonstration of their riding skills for family and friends.

 Ages: 6–11